Thomas Bilotti: Aftermath

 Bilotti is buried fifty yards away from Castellano in the Moravian Cemetery of New Dorp, Staten Island.
 He left behind ten children, including a six-week-old baby daughter; his wife Donna suffered a nervous breakdown and a miscarriage.
 Bilotti's lucrative loansharking business was taken over by Joe Watts, who was given Bilotti's shylock book as a reward for acting as a backup shooter in the Castellano assassination.
-His former home on Staten Island was later purchased by the actor Steven Seagal.
+His former home on Staten Island was later purchased by Steven Seagal.